bloominstituteoftechnology/web-sprint-challenge-advanced-state/README.md

 - The async action creators are marked as such.
 - Don't install new npm dependencies or upgrade existing ones.

-## MVP Short Explanation
+## MVP Short Explanation (READ!)

-❗ ALL TESTS MUST PASS
+❗ ALL AUTOMATIC TESTS MUST PASS,
+❗ **except** for tests 12 and 13 which are currently under maintenance and are skipped.
+❗ The functionality covered by 12 and 13 should be checked by hand and eyeball in Chrome.

 ## Stretch Goals